JasonShin/fp-core.rs/README.md

 Importantly, it is worth noting that monads are a rather advanced topic in category theory.
 In fact, they are called triples by some as they involve adjoint functors and their unit -- both of which are rare to see in functional programming.
-The meme is to think of a monad as a burrito with "pure" being the act of taking a tortilla (the empty burrito) and ingredient is added using "chain".
+The meme is to think of a monad as a burrito with "pure" being the act of taking a tortilla (the empty burrito) and adding ingredients using "chain".

 The purely mathematical presentation of monads does not look anything like this, but there is an equivalence.